rlassche/mojolicious_websockets/README.md

 ### Configure SSL for hypnotoad

-Open the config file `sdc.conf` and add:
+Check config file `sdc.conf`.

-My self-signed ssl certificates can be found in the `ssl` directory.
+My self-signed ssl certificates can be found in the `ssl` directory and should be replaced with you own certicicates for testing purpose.

-#Start the application
+# Start the application

 Leave server running on the foreground `hypnotoad script/sdc -f`